-Master's level students generally are required to take a minimum of 21 semester hours of graduate-level course work, 12 of which consist of courses in four chemical engineering core areas (applied calculations, thermodynamics, reaction engineering, and transport phenomena).
+Master's students generally are required to take a minimum of 21 semester hours of graduate-level course work, 12 of which consist of courses in four chemical engineering core areas (applied calculations, thermodynamics, reaction engineering, and transport phenomena).
 Just prior to or shortly after arriving on campus, students will select an advisor who will help formulate an appropriate course of study and direct research for the thesis.

 All graduate students are required to take a one-hour technical writing seminar at some point during their graduate study, typically during or just ahead of the semester in which they write their thesis or dissertation proposals.
 This will be included on your course of study.